Drug overdose

 A drug overdose (overdose or OD) is the ingestion or application of a drug or other substance in quantities much greater than are recommended.
-Typically it is used for cases when a risk to health will potentially result.
+Typically the term is applied for cases when a risk to health is a potential result.
 An overdose may result in a toxic state or death.

 Classification

 The word "overdose" implies that there is a common safe dosage and usage for the drug; therefore, the term is commonly applied only to drugs, not poisons, even though many poisons as well are harmless at a low enough dosage.
 Drug overdose is sometimes used as a means to commit suicide, as the result of intentional or unintentional misuse of medication.
 Intentional misuse leading to overdose can include using prescribed or non-prescribed drugs in excessive quantities in an attempt to produce euphoria.

 Usage of illicit drugs, in large quantities, or after a period of drug abstinence can also induce overdose.
-Cocaine users who inject intravenously can easily overdose accidentally, as the margin between a pleasurable drug sensation and an overdose is small.
+Cocaine and opioid users who inject intravenously can easily overdose accidentally, as the margin between a pleasurable drug sensation and an overdose is small.
 Unintentional misuse can include errors in dosage caused by failure to read or understand product labels.
 Accidental overdoses may also be the result of over-prescription, failure to recognize a drug's active ingredient or unwitting ingestion by children.
 A common unintentional overdose in young children involves multivitamins containing iron.

 The term 'overdose' is often misused as a descriptor for adverse drug reactions or negative drug interactions due to mixing multiple drugs simultaneously.

 Signs and symptoms

-Signs and symptoms of an overdose vary depending on the drug or exposure to toxins.
+Signs and symptoms of an overdose vary depending on the drug, its ingredients, the amount consumed, and exposure to toxins.
 The symptoms can often be divided into differing toxidromes.
 This can help one determine what class of drug or toxin is causing the difficulties.

 Symptoms of opioid overdoses include slow breathing, heart rate and pulse.
 Opioid overdoses can also cause pinpoint pupils, and blue lips and nails due to low levels of oxygen in the blood.
 A person experiencing an opioid overdose might also have muscle spasms, seizures and decreased consciousness.
-A person experiencing an opiate overdose usually will not wake up even if their name is called or if they are shaken vigorously.
+A person experiencing an opiate overdose usually will not wake up, even if their name is called or they are shaken vigorously.